 In terms of Camping near Perth, there’s been a huge increase of fantastic places to stay pop up over the last couple of years that are not at Caravan Parks.
-In the next couple of weeks, I’ll have a post out covering 5 of the lesser known camp sites near Perth.
+If you want more amazing places, check this out – 60 of the best Perth Camping options.

 Where is it and how do you get there?